Firesphere/silverstripe-solr-search/docs/11-Submodules/05-Elemental.md

       - forTemplate
 ```

-This will index Elements with their title and rendered content.
+This will index Elements with their Title and rendered content.